-For Ken Schapiro, president and founder of Condor Capital Management, the wealth management industry has always been frustratingly opaque.
+For Ken Schapiro, Chief Executive Officer and founder of Condor Capital Wealth Management, the wealth management industry has always been frustratingly opaque.

 He went on to help found Condor, now based in Martinsville, NJ, at the age of 23, after receiving his graduate degree from the University of Colorado in 1988.

-Ken’s priorities lie in his clients’ and employees’ best interests.
-To construct the most diversified and optimized portfolios, Condor follows one of seven in-house strategies, focusing primarily on efficient, low-cost funds.
+Condor’s priorities lie in our clients’ and employees’ best interests.
+To construct the most diversified and optimized portfolios, Condor follows several in-house strategies, focusing primarily on efficient, low-cost funds.

 “We still have a model where we pick stocks, so we do some active, too, but the important piece is that we’re not pigeonholed into one scenario or one strategy,” says Ken.
 “How someone is invested depends on the specific client first, then on our expectations of the economy.”